danielmarschall/filter_foundry/README.md

 ### Documentation

 A full description of Filter Foundry including a reference of all functions, variables, and operators can be found in the ["doc" folder](https://github.com/danielmarschall/filter_foundry/blob/master/doc/The%20Filter%20Foundry.pdf).

+You can find more examples in the ["examples" directory](https://github.com/danielmarschall/filter_foundry/tree/master/examples) and in the [The Filter Factory Programming Guide](https://thepluginsite.com/knowhow/ffpg/ffpg.htm) written by Werner D. Streidt.

 ### Compatibility